kvn-km/twOOPlayer-Math/README.md

 Use `ruby main.rb` to start the game.

-Create a 2-Player math game where players take turns to answer simple math addition problems.
-A new math question is generated for each turn by picking two numbers between 1 and 20.
+A 2-Player, CLI math game where players take turns to answer simple math addition problems.
+A new math question is generated for each turn by picking two numbers between 1 and 10.
 The player whose turn it is is prompted the question and must answer correctly or lose a life.

 ---